 AD – we were gifted our cottage stay by Sally’s Cottages.
 All thoughts and opinions remain our own.

 You can’t beat a weekend escaping to The Lakes and our trip to Buttermere and Lamplugh was the exact break we needed.
-Despite the random mixed weather (one minute drizzly and grey and then blazing sun and blue skies) we tried to make the most of our time and get out and about to walk and soak up our surroundings.
+Despite the random mixed weather (one minute drizzly and grey and then blazing sun and blue skies) we made the most of our time by getting out and exploring our surroundings; rain or not.

-We were staying in a cottage in Lamplugh which is located on the edge of the Lake District National Park.
+We stayed in a cottage in Lamplugh which is located on the edge of the Lake District National Park.
 Its location makes it the starting point for a number of popular walks and we certainly found plenty to keep us going right on our doorstep.
-Our cottage was on what would be considered a ‘main’ country road so we did have to talk for a little bit before we were officially off-road but we really didn’t have any difficulty finding places to go.
+Our cottage was on what would be considered a ‘main’ country road so we did have to walk a short distance before we were officially off-road but we didn’t have any difficulty finding places to go.
 Lamplugh is generally considered the quieter part of the Lakes so do keep this in mind if you plan a trip there.

 In typical McGlynn style we were only semi-successful with some of the walks we attempted.
 We ran into an angry horse standing right by a gate we needed to pass through at one point, and as the horse seemed to become more agitated by the presence of the dog we hightailed it back the way we had come and called it a day.